Wells Fargo Introduces LifeSyn - GuruFocus.com

 Wells Fargo & Company announces the launch of LifeSync®, a personalized digital approach to aligning clients’ goals with their money.
-LifeSync, in the Wells Fargo Mobile® app, will be available at the end of March to Wealth & Investment Management (WIM) clients in its Private Client Group, Wealth Brokerage Services, and Wells Fargo Advisors Financial Network groups.
+LifeSync, in the Wells Fargo Mobile® app, will be available at the end of March to Wealth & Investment Management (WIM) clients.

 Delivering simplicity and personalization though the convenience of a digital app, LifeSync highlights Wells Fargo’s commitment to prioritizing intuitive digital experiences and offering customers and clients simple, intuitive ways of planning for what they want to accomplish with their money.